Rationalizing Path-Independent Choice Rules: Concluding remarks

 \section{Concluding remarks}

-Concavity has been a central assumption in microeconomic analysis with divisible goods.
-Our analysis showed a sense in which it is essential in economies with indivisible goods as well.
-In particular, we showed that a path-independent choice rule is \rational{} a utility function that satisfies a particular notion of discrete concavity, namely ordinal concavity.
-In fact, we showed that the relationship between path independence and rationalizability by a utility function with ordinal concavity is tight.
+Concavity has been a central assumption in the analysis of economies with divisible goods.
+Our analysis reveals a sense in which it is essential in economies with indivisible goods as well.
+In particular, we show that a path-independent choice rule is \rational{} a utility function that satisfies a particular notion of discrete concavity, namely ordinal concavity.
+In fact, we show that the relationship between path independence and rationalizability by a utility function with ordinal concavity is tight.
 In economies with divisible goods, it is often the case that maximization techniques of concave functions help us characterize equilibrium outcomes.
-Our representation theorems may prove useful in the analysis of economies with indivisible goods.
+Our rationalization theorems may prove useful in the analysis of economies with indivisible goods.

-To our knowledge, the present paper is one of the first to provide representation theorems for combinatorial choice rules.
-One possible direction of future research is to provide representation results for other choice rules.
-It is not arduous to provide such results for canonical choice rules such as the responsive ones \citep{roth85a} as well as the $q$-acceptant and substitutable ones \citep{kojman10}.\footnote{The representation results are available from the authors upon request.
-They are not included in the present paper because the conditions on the utility functions are not naturally interpretable as concavity properties which are the main focus of the current paper.} Meanwhile, representation results are still open for most other choice rules such as those with type-specific quotas \citep{abdulson03} and with reserves \citep{hayeyi13}.
-More generally, it would be interesting to establish representation theorems for practically relevant choice rules.
+To our knowledge, the present paper is one of the first to provide rationalization theorems for combinatorial choice rules.
+One possible direction for future research is to provide rationalization results for other choice rules.
+It is not arduous to provide such results for canonical choice rules such as the responsive ones \citep{roth85a} as well as the $q$-acceptant and substitutable ones \citep{kojman10}.\footnote{The rationalization results are available from the authors upon request.
+They are not included in the present paper because the conditions on the utility functions are not naturally interpretable as concavity properties, which are the main focus of the current paper.} Meanwhile, rationalization results are still an open problem for most other choice rules, such as those with type-specific quotas \citep{abdulson03} and with reserves \citep{hayeyi13}.
+More generally, it would be interesting to establish rationalization theorems for practically relevant choice rules.